Join us for Computer Science Week:

 Every year, the Nashville Technology Council partners with schools across Tennessee and local technology professionals during Computer Science Week: December 5-11, 2022.
 Last year, over 1000 students across Davidson and Williamson counties participated in the global movement Hour of Code, where teachers implemented one hour of coding activities in their classrooms.
 We need educators who have 1 hour of classroom time to engage students in learning a new technology and volunteers passionate about computer science!

-Many teachers are overwhelmed at the prospect of teaching computer programming – bringing technology professionals into classrooms as volunteers demystifies coding for teachers and students alike.
+Many teachers are overwhelmed at the prospect of teaching computer programming but bringing technology professionals into classrooms as volunteers demystify coding for teachers and students alike.
 The goal of the program is to engage students & teachers in order to spark an interest in technology and coding, while also educating students and teachers about the variety and availability of technology careers in Middle Tennessee.

-Thank you to those who joined us in this year’s Hour of Code!
+Thank you to those who joined us for Hour of Code in years past!

 I wanted to be a part of Hour of Code to reinvest in the next generation.
 So many teachers and colleagues have supported me and helped me in countless ways as I learned and continue to learn technology.
 This is one small way that I can show kids that you can do this and we will need you to do this in the future.

 – Caleb Pagel, CTS